geekswagg/univention-corporate-server/doc/changelog/index.rst

 Nagios
 ======

 * The Nagios server functionality has been removed from UDM.
-Therefore the UDM module ``nagios/timeperiod`` has been removed.
+  Therefore, the UDM module ``nagios/timeperiod`` has been removed.
   The UDM module ``nagios/service`` has been reduced to the minimal required NRPE properties (:uv:bug:`56367`).

-* LDAP credentials are now passes via the environment variable :envvar:`LDAP_PASSWORD` instead of using the deprecated option ``-y`` (:uv:bug:`56580`).
+* LDAP credentials are now passed through the environment variable :envvar:`LDAP_PASSWORD` instead of using the deprecated option ``-y`` (:uv:bug:`56580`).